Best and worst U.S. domiciles for American expats

 • No tax on income: Both states offer significant tax savings by not taxing any income.

-• Easy to establish and maintain residency: Both states' simple procedures and minimal requirements make it accessible for expats and digital nomads.
+• Easy to establish and maintain residency: Each state’s simple procedures and minimal requirements make it readily accessible for expats and digital nomads.

 Group 2: Moderate residency requirements, zero-state income tax